 Note: Students who have been academically disqualified are not eligible to enroll during fall, winter, or spring terms unless reinstated by the Scholastic Review Committee.
 Disqualified students may be eligible to enroll in summer term classes.

 Interested in becoming a CEP student?
 Learn how to register.

 - CEP is a non-admitted, part-time student status and does not satisfy the full-time enrollment requirement for maintaining a student visa.
 CEP cannot issue I-20 forms.

 - Non-US citizens may be able to register for courses through CEP, depending on their visa status.
 Contact International Student and Scholar Services for questions regarding visas.

 - High school students can take undergraduate credit courses through CEP.

 - Grades earned as a CEP student are recorded on a UO transcript and become part of a student's permanent academic record.
 High school students are strongly encouraged to contact the Office of Academic Advising to discuss the demands of taking college-level courses.

-- Students taking UO courses through the Prebaccalaureate and Duck Link Programs or TAG should direct their questions to those offices or their school guidance counselor.
+- Students taking UO courses through the Prebaccalaureate and Duck Link Programs should direct their questions to those offices or their school guidance counselor.

 Joint Campus Students